How to Save Money in Nuku’alofa

 1. Do Full-Day Tours Instead of Short Tours

 For full-day experiences from Nuku’alofa, you’ll get more bang for your buck than just doing a tour that’s a couple of hours or half a day.
 There are some great-value tours taking travellers around the island of Tongatapu to see an array of sights combined with informative commentary from a local guide.
-Alternatively, some of the island day trips available, such as the Day Trip to The Royal Sunset Island Resort and the Day Trip to the Pangaimotu Island Resort provide excellent value for a six-hour experience.
+Alternatively, some of the island day trips available, such as the Day Trip to The Royal Sunset Island Resort (more info on Viator and Tripadvisor) and the Day Trip to the Pangaimotu Island Resort (on Viator and Tripadvisor) provide excellent value for a six-hour experience.
 See the 7 Best Island Day Trips from Nuku’alofa for more ideas.

-2. Pick Up Food From Produce Stalls & Markets
+2. Pick Up Food From Produce Stalls and Markets

 Nuku’alofa has a good range of self-catering accommodation – see our 10 Best Accommodation in Nuku’alofa for Foodies.
 With that, travellers can save a whole lot of money by making their own meals instead of eating out all of the time.
 When food shopping, be sure to check out the fresh produce available at roadside stalls and Talamahu Market.
 They often sell very good value fruit and vegetables that provide a real taste of Tonga.
 Be sure to check out the Cost of Food in Tonga, so you know how much is reasonable to pay, as some stallholders will try over-charging people who look like tourists.